alejandrocros/alejandrocros.github.io/_pages/about.md

   - /about.html
 ---

 I am Alejandro, a Machine Learning Research Engineer with experience both in Research and Development.
-I have worked for multiple years in Natural Language Processing.
+I have worked for multiple years in Artificial Intelligence R&D and Software Engineering, with special focus on Natural Language Processing.
 Lately, I've worked at Criteo AI Lab as Research Science Intern in transfer learning with multilingual NLP models (specially Transformer-based) and explanaibility.

-## Current situation
-As of today, I'm looking for a position as Engineer in a research lab (either in a company or a public lab).
+As of today, I'm looking for a position as Engineer in a research lab (either in a company or a public lab) where I can help to find the answer to fundamental questions in the field of Artificial Intelligence.

 ## Research Interests